kimallen/bingo-boards/README.md

 # bingo-boards
+Built in Ruby/Sinatra (note: this app is being transferred and continued as a Rails app called scavenger-bingo)

 This app will allow a user to create a bingo board using self-chosen grid statements for a 25 square grid.
 The game is a bit like "I spy" using a bingo board and can be used at different events or settings.